jlee1-made/fixture-graph/README.md

 understand test setup code, and perhaps even helps avoid bugs in production code.

-I use this together with just pretty-printing all my entities from a test.
 The goal is to provide a way to sometimes tell more quickly that something is wrong, without providing quite as much information as a full dump of the object graph with all its python references and implicit string identifier relationships (see next section).
 It's not intended to show you everything in full detail.

+## Advice

+Right now I find I mostly just pretty-print entities rather than looking at these charts, but they have sometimes been useful.
+I recommend making pretty-printing very easy to do in your project: for example, you can add a pytest fixture that returns a no-arguments function that prints all entities created in your test.
+PyPI module `prettyprinter` is good for this.

 ## Inferring arrows